 Accommodation made up about half of our budget, around £300 for 9 nights usually including breakfast.
 The rest I spent on food and fun (mostly drinks in the pub) without thinking too much about my budget or watching my pennies – it was a holiday after all.
 You could probably get away spending less if you eat out less, or save money on drinks.

-Compared to complete Speyside Way walking holiday packages, that’s actually quite a bit cheaper.
-Most packages start at a price of around £500 including accommodation, luggage transfer and potentially transfer to/from Buckie to bigger towns nearby.
+Compared to complete Speyside Way walking holiday packages, organising everything ourselves and carrying our luggage was quite a bit cheaper – but it also took more time to prepare and hiking with the bigger backpack was less comfortable.
+Most packages start at a price of around £500 and include accommodation, luggage transfer and potentially transfer to/from Buckie to bigger towns nearby.

 Should you book a walking holiday or do it independently?